Watch past educational presentations and see live events in real time

 Special Projects are short-term, low time commitment volunteer activities that contribute to the College.
 These positions vary in nature and we welcome applications at any time.
 Examples include reviewing web content or sending an email to your lawmakers.
 Apply to be a Special Projects volunteer >

-Funding for fellows-in-training scholarships is made possible in part by support of the American College of Rheumatology Fellows Educational Fund.
+Funding for fellow-in-training scholarships is made possible in part by support of the American College of Rheumatology Fellows Education Fund.
 Scholarships are reportable payments to physicians under the Physicians Payment Sunshine Act.
 See more information on the scope and contents of such reporting at cms.gov.

-The American College of Rheumatology Fellows Education Fund Eligibility document outlines the eligibility requirements and benefits of the FIT scholarship for ACR professional meetings and the ACR/ARHP Annual Meeting for the 2017 - 2018 academic year.
-Fellows-in-training are notified by email when scholarships open.
+The American College of Rheumatology Fellows Education Fund Eligibility outlines the eligibility requirements and benefits of the FIT scholarship for ACR professional meetings and the ACR/ARP Annual Meeting.
+Fellows in training are notified by email when scholarships open.

 Fellows-in-Training Annual Meeting Scholarship

-The Fellows-in-Training (FIT) Annual Meeting scholarship is designed to expose fellows-in-training to the ACR/ARHP Annual Meeting.
+The Fellows-in-Training (FIT) annual meeting scholarship exposes fellows in training to ACR Convergence, the ACR's annual meeting.
 Applicants must be an ACR fellow-in-training member in good standing.